Yukon News

 Porter Creek Centre MLA and former Speaker David Laxton has been charged with sexual assault.

 The charges were laid on Aug.
-8 for an alleged sexual assault that occurred in February, 2016.
+8 in connection with an alleged sexual assault that occurred in February, 2016.
 Laxton made his first court appearance on Aug.
-31 and will appear again on Wednesday, Sept.
-21.
+31 and was slated to appear again this morning.

-Both Laxton and the alleged victim declined to comment on the charges when the News reached them by phone on Monday morning.
+Both Laxton and the alleged victim declined to comment on the charge when the News reached them by phone on Monday morning.

-The RCMP also declined to provide any information about the case.
+The RCMP also declined to provide any information about the case, other than to confirm that chargesShave been laid.

 Laxton abruptly left the Yukon Party and resigned as Speaker of the Legislative Assembly on May 10, a week after announcing he would seek re-election in Porter Creek Centre.

+He later revealed the decision was related to an allegation of sexual harrassment made against him.
+He said the incident occurred during a meeting in his office with a long-time acquaintance, whom he hugged and kissed twice on the mouth as they were parting ways.

+The legislative assembly is now developing a sexual harassment policy in the wake of that incident.
+Other jurisdictions in Canada already have such policies in place.

+“MLAs as elected members have what’s called parliamentary privilege, which has historically led to a slower pattern of adoption of sexual harassment policies as compared to the general public and the business community,” she said.

-He sat for the rest of the legislative session as an Independent MLA.
+After leaving the Yukon Party, Laxton sat for the rest of the legislative session as an Independent MLA.

-In June, the Yukon Party officially cut its ties with him, and announced it would seek a new candidate for his riding.
+In June, the Yukon Party officially cut ties with him, and announced it would seek a new candidate for his riding.

 Since then, Laxton has not confirmed whether he plans to run for office as an Independent.
-On Monday, he said he will wait until this case is resolved before making a decision about his political future.
+On Monday, he said he will wait until the criminal charge is resolved before making a decision about his political future.

 Contact Maura Forrest at .(JavaScript must be enabled to view this email address)